AmitHasanShuvo/Machine-Learning-Projects/End to End ML Project/readme.md

 Email: kaziamithasan89@gmail.com <br>

-### Comment:
+### Comments:
-This notebook represents the chapter two(2) of Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems book.
-I tried to implemented each examples while I was reading and practicing this book. <br>
+This notebook represents chapter two(2) of Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems book.
+I tried to implement each examples while I was reading and practicing this book. <br>
 <b>Please give your feedback how I can improve the notebook and please put a star on github to support.
 Happy Learning!